-I maintain several plugins, tools, and resources for WordPress developers.
+I maintain many plugins, tools, and resources for WordPress developers.
 Here’s the full list.

 Query Monitor is the developer tools panel for WordPress.
 It enables debugging of database queries, PHP errors, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and much more.
 Used on over 100,000 WordPress sites.